-We have seen cheap laser rangefinders for as little as twenty bucks, but we can't recommend anything in that price bracket because of concerns over quality and durability.
+Cheap laser rangefinders go for as little as twenty bucks, but these have concerns with quality and durability.

 Good, entry-level laser rangefinders start around $80, though it's worth spending a little more – between $120 and $200 – because higher quality optics mean more accuracy.
 There's a lot of choice at this price, with models ranging between 500 and 700 yards.

 LRFs with more rugged construction, greater distance, better accuracy, and extras like angle compensation, start to cost considerably more.
 At this level, golf and hunting rangefinders also become distinct from one and other.

 The very best, USGA-approved golf rangefinders are yours for around $300.

 High-end hunting rangefinders can offer customization options to suit your rifle, and specific ballistics data.